br-mat/Wifi-temp-hum-sensor/README.md

 ```
 This ***username*** as well as ***password*** and the ***database*** must be filled in in the code of the microcontrollers.
 <br>
-To get out of this "interface" you simply have to enter the command **exit** and you are back in the terminal.
+To get out of this "interface" you simply must enter the command **exit** and you are back in the terminal.
 ```
 exit
 ```